What is Wrong with Continual Learning in Medical Image Segmentation?: Related work

 Some works focus on learning domain-independent features or learning transformations between feature spaces.
-Kim at al. aim to directly create a domain-independent feature space by maximizing the mutual information between the feature space $Z$ and output space $Y$ \cite{Kim2018}.
+Kim et al. \cite{kim2018keep} aim to directly create a domain-independent feature space by maximizing the mutual information between the feature space $Z$ and output space $Y$.
 This is achieved through minimizing the $L2$ distance between features $z$ and the reconstruction $h(g(z))$, where $G:X \implies Y$ and $h=h^{-1}$.
-The proposed method outperforms \textit{EWC} and \textit{LwF} in classification of tuberculosis from chest x-rays, as well as in the CIFAR10 and CIFAR100 datasets.
-Ravishankar et al. instead propose using feature transformer networks that turn features extracted for each domain appropriate for using with a following classification network \cite{B2019}.
-They show positive results for X-ray Pneumothorax and Ultrasound cardiac view classification.
-However, no comparison takes place between the transformed features and using features trained for each particular task.
+The proposed method outperforms \textit{EWC} and \textit{LwF} in the classification of tuberculosis from chest X-Rays, as well as on \textit{CIFAR10} and \textit{CIFAR100}.
+Elskhawy et al. \cite{elskhawycontinual} use an adversarial approach to disentangle domain-dependent from domain-independent features.
+Their method outperforms \textit{LwF} in the incremental class learning setting.
+Ravishankar et al. \cite{ravishankar2019feature} instead propose using feature transformer networks that turn features extracted for each domain appropriate for using with a following classification network.
+They show positive results for X-Ray pneumothorax and ultrasound cardiac view classification.
+However, no comparison takes place between the transformed features and those trained for each task.

-Finally, the bayesian \emph{distributed weight consolidation} method is proposed for performing brain segmentation in a distributed manner for an ensemble of networks trained with Variational Inference \cite{mcclure2018distributed}.
+Finally, the Bayesian \emph{Distributed Weight Consolidation} method is proposed for performing brain segmentation in a distributed manner for an ensemble of networks trained with Variational Inference \cite{mcclure2018distributed}.

-Due to the complexity of the semantic segmentation problem and the geometric differences between ground truth masks from different datasets, methods are mostly evaluated with very similar datasets.
-In this work, we choose to explore the problem of prostate segmentation with three very different datasets to analyze how continual learning methods cope with a greater degree of variability.
+Due to the complexity of the semantic segmentation problem and the geometric differences between ground truth masks from different datasets, methods are mostly evaluated with very similar datasets and only one ROI.
+In this work, we report results for the segmentation of the prostate, hippocampus, and right ventricle.